syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 ### Handling Item Hold Action

-ListView provides [HoldCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HoldCommand.html) to bind the item holding action from ViewModel where you can write navigation or any other action code in the execute action.
+ListView supports binding to [HoldCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HoldCommand.html) property to bind the item holding action from ViewModel where you can write navigation or any other action code in the execute action.
 When you define Command then [ItemHoldingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemHoldingEventArgs.html) passed as command parameter which has item information in execute action.
 You can define command parameter for `HoldCommand` using [HoldCommandParameter](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HoldCommandParameter.html) where you can get the element reference you passed in ViewModel.

 {% tabs %}